 About Choices for Freedom

-Choices brings cultural competence and life experience to its programs.
-Nate brings an in-depth understanding of the needs of our community, as well as a wide network of relationships both locally and internationally.
-Team members contribute extensive experience, working with detained youth, adults and the community.
+Nate brings an in-depth understanding of the needs of our diverse communities, as well as a wide network of relationships- both locally and internationally.
+Team members bring cultural competence and life experience to our programs while working with detained youth, adults and the community.

-Organization's Racial Equity Statement: Choices honors and celebrates the rich history of African-American, Latinx, Asian, and Indigenous communities throughout California and recognizes the important roles they have played in the political, cultural, and economic history of the region.
+Choices For Freedom honors and celebrates the rich history of African-American, Latinx, Asian, and Indigenous communities throughout California and recognizes the important roles they have played in the political, cultural, and economic history of the region.
 We acknowledge that in Oakland we occupy traditional and unceded Ohlone land.
-We recognize the ongoing exclusion and dispossession of communities of color which has resulted in inequities in economic, political, and social power.
+We recognize the ongoing exclusion and dispossession of communities of color, which has resulted in pervasive inequities in economic, political, and social power.
 We affirm the central role that the arts have played in the survival of these cultures, and we commit to working with them to promote their artistic traditions and innovations through public events and projects.

 Nate has been providing both volunteer and paid services since his release in November 2012 and plans to continue the work of Choices for Freedom as long as there are people being incarcerated.